PE

 ||

 Children confidently apply their health and well-being knowledge to their own lives on a daily basis.
 Children will discover new interests and talents that can lead to interests outside of school and joining of new communities and sports teams.
-The outcomes at the end of each Key Stage are god or better.
+The outcomes at the end of each Key Stage are good or better.
 Children gain regular access to exercise which has a positive impact on their mental health and well-being.
 The wider vocabulary learned is then applied to other areas of the children's learning and they show an understanding of how exercise has a positive impact on both the body and mind.
 Children enjoy PE lessons and confidently support one another in them situations.
 They show confidence when performing individual sports and learn to be creative in their planning of routines.
 The children are critical of their performances and use this to improve further.
 Children enjoy PE lessons and learn to be confident enough to have a go at developing and applying new skills.
 Children develops the skill of agility, coordination and balance, which are predominantly used on a day to day basis.
 It allows opportunities to be creative and express themselves in different ways.

 |